DavJCosby/sled/examples/README.md

 [![asciicast](https://asciinema.org/a/683147.svg)](https://asciinema.org/a/683147)

 # Warpspeed
 Simulates stars zooming past you, almost like you're traveling in a space ship at light speed.
-At directions are relative to the center point declared in your config file.
+All directions are relative to the center point declared in your config file.

 [![asciicast](https://asciinema.org/a/683128.svg)](https://asciinema.org/a/683128)